M66B/NetGuard/FAQ.md

 Data marked with an asterix (*) is being shared by Google in the [Google Play developer console](https://developer.android.com/distribute/googleplay/developer-console.html) as well.

 Usage data will be queued for sending over an unmetered connection (mostly Wi-Fi) when settings are being changed.
+Usage data will be anonynized before sending.
+Sending usage data can optionally be disabled per application.

-You can always see all the aggregated data here: https://crowd.netguard.me
+You can see the aggregated data [here](https://crowd.netguard.me).

 <br />